 Also, you’ve got to have some technical know-how of the process before you can deliver into mining.
 Cryptocompare has a detailed and comprehensive guide on how to mine Ethereum the DIY style on your Windows PC.

 If you do not have the time, energy and technical knowledge of the mining process, but you have the cash, you can resort to buying it from platforms that sell.
-As at the time of writing this article, the value of Ethereum is pegged at 1 Ethereum to USD 688.17.
+As at the time of writing this article, the value of Ethereum was 1 Ethereum to USD 688.17.
 However, as at the latest edit Ethereum was valued at USD 2,791.03.

 If you chose to go down the mining road, you get a reward of 5 Ether every 12 – 15 seconds; the time it takes to mine an Ethereum block.